mbianchidev/mbianchidev/note-to-colleagues.md

 - Non-work related 🟡 - I'll take my time to reply, thanks for messaging!

 ## Meetings

+If you feel the need to involve me in a meeting be sure to send me an agenda and set a clear expectation for my contribution.

+Most of the times meetings can be async or a shared doc where we brainstorm, hence I try to avoid meetings unless it's necessary.
+I highly prefer async communication, it's more efficient and it allows us to focus on getting the actual work done.

+I will really be fond of you in case you will choose to schedule any kind of meeting at least 24 hours in advance and according to my time zone.
+If you need to reschedule, no big deal, just let me know with a quick message but it doesn't have to become the norm or I won't accept any further meeting invite.

+### Recurring

+I find them useful, to catch up, to have a quick overview, to update any kind of status and to finalize some items, again: they need an agenda.

+In case you need to loosen the schedule of recurring meetings I'm 100% with you, just ask / tell instead of pushing them of 1 hour multiple times.

 ### All-hands / City Hall or whatever they call them these days